 Hardwood ashes – unlike softwood ashes, which are not recommended – add a good amount of calcium to your soil but they also raise its pH.
 If you need to raise your soil pH, keep in mind that hardwood ashes are half as effective as lime.

 Soft Rock or Colloidal Phosphate (Calcium oxide)

 Also called rock phosphate, it releases calcium to the soil slower than lime and is less soluble.
 It moderately raises the pH.

 This high-phosphate fertilizer is slower released than lime and less soluble.
 Use it for soil where you want to moderately raise the pH.
 Bone meal is especially beneficial for bulbs and root crops.

 It’s a myth that ground eggshells prevent blossom end rot.
-And they decompose too slowly to be effective as a calcium fertilizer.
-Regardless, they are still good to add to soil as organic matter.
+While they decompose too slowly to be effective as a calcium fertilizer, they are still a welcome addition to compost as organic matter.